noxthot/ss22_julia_workshop/pages/hpc/simd.md

 # Multiple dispatch
 While on the subject of performance and the JIT compilation it is time to introduce the *multiple dispatch* capabilities of Julia.

 Like most of the time this is best explained by showing an example.
 In our now already famous sum example we never specified what type the argument has.
 As long as one was able to loop over it and add the entries it was fine.
-That doesn't mean Julia never cared.
+That does not mean Julia never cared.
 In fact, we can take a look what Julia does for different input types.

 For this we use another macro from the `InteractiveUtils` package, namely `@code_typed`.
 Again, we get some intermediate code that Julia produces for us.
 This time a bit more compact but most important, all the type information of the input argument attached to it.